AShadedBlobfish/todo/README.md

 ---------------------------------------------------------------------

-Changes in version 1.1.6:
+Changes in version 1.1.7:

-	Bugfixes:
+	Features:
-		- Fixed a bug which reset the checkstate of all items when renaming a list
+		- Old list files (from lists that have either been deleted or renamed) are now deleted automatically

-No known issues in version 1.1.6<br>
+No known issues in version 1.1.7<br>
 Please feel free to create a new issue if you find something

 ---------------------------------------------------------------------